apostrophecms/docs/docs/reference/modules/settings.md

 The `help` property takes a field to display to the user in preview mode.
 If this property is present, it will replace any component added through the option `previewComponent` property.
 The `previewComponent` property takes the name of a Vue component that has been added to your project through any `modules/my-custom-module/ui/apos/components` folder.
 The string passed to this property should not contain the file extension.
 [See below](#previewcomponent) for further information about the component structure.

-The `protected` property can take a value of either `true` or `"password"`.
+The `protection` property can take a value of either `true` or `"password"`.
 These values are equivalent and will require that the user enters their password when attempting to change the value(s) of this `fields` object.
+Additional fields that are added by default can be added through the `addProtectedField()` method of the module.

 Finally, the `reload` property defaults to false, but can take a value of `true` if the preview should update after the user makes a change.
 This isn't needed if the `help` property is set.